mattmattox/Kubernetes-Master-Class-Upgrades/README.md

 - **Kubernetes upgrade** - 60Mins for install which may be longer for larger clusters with 60Mins for troubleshooting/rollback

 ### Effect / Impact during the change window
-- **Rancher upgrade** - Only management of Rancher and downstream clusters are impacted, Applications shouldn't know that anything is being done.
-But any CI/CD pipelines should be paused
+- **Rancher upgrade** - Only management of Rancher and downstream clusters are impacted; applications shouldn't know that anything is being done.
+But any CI/CD pipelines should be paused.
 - **Kubernetes upgrade of the local cluster** - The Rancher UI should disconnect and reconnect after a few mins due to the ingress-controllers being restarted.
 - **Kubernetes upgrade of downstream clusters** - Applications might see a short network blip as ingress-controllers and networking is restarted.
 See [link](https://rancher.com/blog/2020/zero-downtime/) for more details